 The Civil Aviation Act Review

-The Ministry of Transport, in consultation with the Authority, has undertaken a review of the Civil Aviation Act 1990 (the Act).
-As a result of the review, a number of amendments are proposed to the Act and the Civil Aviation Rules.
+The Ministry of Transport, in consultation with the Authority, has completed a review of the Civil Aviation Act 1990 (the Act).
+Because of the review, a number of changes are being made to the Act.